FlamesRunner/natCP/README.md

 A free open source OpenVZ panel.
 Currently not being maintained, but a version for OpenVZ 7/LXC is planned.

+The new version is currently in development, and is at https://github.com/FlamesRunner/containerCP

 ## Master branch information

 This branch contains the most recent STABLE version.
 Generally, it will have the least issues.